isotopp/isotopp.github.io/_posts/2019-12-03-trying-lvmraid-for-real.md

 In order to get 3.5 GB/s (say, 4 GB/s) at 4 KB block size, you need 1
 million blocks per second (920k for 3.5 GB/s).
 Again, you need deep queues or many thread to get that.

+## Addendum: Unexpected performance limits

+Today, I monitored the still syncing array and it has been progressing at around 250 MB/s equalling around 1.1% per hours over night, and is now at 20-something percent synced.

+{% highlight console %}
+# lvchange -maxrecoveryspeed=1000k /dev/vg00/mysqlVol
+{% endhighlight %}

+This works, and throttles the sync to just below 1000k per second.
+Conversely, setting a recovery speed of 0k falls back to the default 250 MB/s.

+But: Setting it to 1000000k ups the speed to around 550 MB/s, which is the single threaded native speed of the array.
+I see around 4300 requests/s at a size of 256 KB at the NVME level, and around 8600 requests/s at a size of 128 KB one level higher in the dm-layer.
+There is also some kind of request merging going on somewhere in the stack, which for adjacent requests even makes sense.